jackyting825/stl2png/README.md

 	-v show details of transform
 	-V calculate volume and output it
 	-S calculate surface area and output it
+	-d calculate long, with, height and output it
+	-z scale number. such as zoom in two,set -z 2
 ```
 ### 运行环境
 java8、povray3.7、Linux。